tomasz1986/ungoogled-chromium-windows/README.md

 Windows packaging for [ungoogled-chromium](//github.com/Eloston/ungoogled-chromium).

+**This version contains some customizations (`patches/my`).
+Please remove those patches or use "update" branch for the vanilla ungoogled-chromium-windows.**

 ## Official Build, GPO, and ThinLTO

 LLVM is upgraded to 13.0.0, otherwise it crashes at the "ThinLTO Bitcode Writer" pass.